heitor-sg5/Bioinformatics-Algorithms/README.md

 python main.py
 ```

-3. The script will you prompt you fir required inputs (files, parameters).
+3. The script will you prompt you for the required inputs (files, parameters).
-- If no files or parameters are selcted, it will automatically use test files and default variables.
+- If no files or parameters are selected, it will automatically use the provided test files and default variables.

 ---